 The ability to quickly design and generate targeted forecasts allows businesses to project the impact of decisions and the potential value of investments before they are made.
 Scenario planning can be used to answer all of your team’s “what if” questions.
 Will we be able to pay creditors and employees?
 What are our operational expenses?
 How can we optimize our use of cash?
 All these questions can be answered by running these scenarios, and seeing how they can affect your cash flow over time.

 Manage FX Risk

 When it comes to managing and mitigating the risk associated with foreign currency, having a reliable forecasting process is key.
 Forecasts allow cash managers and treasurers to anticipate cash needs and reduce the need for foreign currency transactions.
+Essentially, a cash manager’s primary role is to provide the company with sufficient liquidity to enable the functioning of the company’s operations.

-According to Treasurers.org, “It is the cash manager’s basic job to provide the company with sufficient liquidity to enable the operating units to function.
-When assessing potential surpluses and deficits of cash it is necessary not only to assess amounts and currencies, but also the periods for which the surpluses or shortages will arise.
-Some companies build in a cushion into their calculations in case of unexpected cash calls.”
-Forecasts help businesses better understand their exposures and create a plan for mitigating FX risk.
+“When assessing potential surpluses and deficits of cash, it is necessary to assess not only amounts and currencies, but also the periods for which the surpluses or shortages will arise.
+Some companies build in a cushion into their calculations in case of unexpected cash calls.”– Treasurers.org

 While creating or improving a cash forecasting process may seem overwhelming, Trovata makes it simple.
 As an automated cash management platform, Trovata uses machine learning and AI technology to eliminate many of the manual aspects of cash forecasting.